dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

-README for part4.
+README for part5.

-I have fully filled the train_values for 100 faces.
-Now I can guest the face correctly about half of the time.
+I have add hair value for my drawing that makes the faces more recognisable on the quiz mode.